sphinx-doc/sphinx/doc/ext/viewcode.rst

 .. warning::

-   If :confval:`viewcode_follow_imported_members` is True, or if the :event:`viewcode-find-source` event does not find source code for the given module, ``viewcode`` will import the modules being linked to.
-If any modules have side effects on import, these will be executed by ``viewcode`` when ``sphinx-build`` is run.
+   Basically, ``viewcode`` extension will import the modules being linked to.
+   If any modules have side effects on import, these will be executed when ``sphinx-build`` is run.

    If you document scripts (as opposed to library modules), make sure their main routine is protected by a ``if __name__ == '__main__'`` condition.

+   In addition, if you don't want to import the modules by ``viewcode``, you can tell the location of the location of source code to ``viewcode`` using :event:`viewcode-find-source` event.

 This extension works only on HTML related builders like ``html``, ``applehelp``, ``devhelp``, ``htmlhelp``, ``qthelp`` and so on except